 Mineral oil or other food-grade oil or favorite mixture

-- Start with a clean board.
-Be sure your cutting board is as clean as possible and thoroughly dry.
+- Start with a clean board and utensils.
+Be sure your cutting board and spoons are as clean as possible and thoroughly dry.

 - Apply the oil.
 Using a clean, soft cloth or paper towel, apply the oil in an even layer over the wood.